 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A small card printed with one's name, professional occupation, company position, business address, and other contact information.
+A small card printed with one's name, occupation, business address, etc.

 identification, id, credentials, papersView synonyms